Xen OpenBSD HVM Guest

 sudo xl create -f /etc/xen/openbsd.cfg -c

 I hope that you are now running an OpenBSD VM on Xen.
-If you need help with setting up a Xen Hypervisor, you can check out my Xen Hypervisor with Ubuntu Blog Post how you can install one.
+If you require help with setting up a Xen Hypervisor, you can check out my Xen Hypervisor with Ubuntu Blog Post on how you can install one.

 19 February 2025 - Philipp Keschl